OlivierSohn/hamazed/BACKLOG.md

       - The doc doesn't see the instance when the type is not in the same module as the class... maybe it would make sense to collapse some of the modules (but ):

   - Measure if O2 is necessary, especially for:
     - chained animations with a lot of points
     - delta renderer
   compilation times are slower by 4% with -O2.

-  - Categories are determined by whatever you put in the Category field.
-  You should try to pick existing categories when possible.
-You can have more than one category, separated by commas.
+  - Categories :You can have more than one category, separated by commas.

-    - Animation, Game, Graphics
-    - Education (sum numbers)
+    - Animation, Game, Graphics, Education (because it teaches how to sum numbers)

   - try stack sdist / stack upload on prelude

-  - about the hyperliked-source option https://www.reddit.com/r/haskell/comments/6o4rnb/psa_regarding_cabal_haddock/
+  - about the hyperlinked-source option https://www.reddit.com/r/haskell/comments/6o4rnb/psa_regarding_cabal_haddock/

   - a script to build doc